José Ignacio Rucci: Final days

 In the context of increased social conflicts and worsening tensions, Rucci's personal secretary, Osvaldo Bianculli, was assassinated, after which Rucci moved into the CGT's cramped headquarters in an attempt to protect his life.
 He was increasingly isolated and well aware of the threats on his life.

 Following snap elections in September, which resulted in Perón's return to high office, Rucci returned to his Flores neighborhood home.
 As he approached his car on the morning of 25 September, he was ambushed and shot twenty-three times.
 His body was found in front of a poster for the Traviatta crackers, which were known for having twenty-three small holes punched through them.
 This led to Rucci being mockingly nicknamed "Traviatta" by some political sectors.

 Allegedly led by a Montoneros operative known as "Roqué," the commando operation had not been agreed to by the entire leadership of the far-left Montoneros.
 Carlos Hobert, one of its senior leaders, learned of the assassination by the radio.
 Some, such as El Barba Gutiérrez, leader of the Peronist Workers' Youth, as well as Juan Carlos Dante Gullo, of the Peronist Youth, believed that Rucci had been assassinated by the CIA, in an attempt to destabilize Peronism.
 Perón himself declared at Rucci's death: "They killed my son.
 They cut off my legs".
 After Rucci's assassination, Perón went into a state of depression and his health declined further.

 Years later, the Montoneros' leadership unofficially recognized their responsibility in Rucci's assassination, which emotionally shook the unsentimental Perón, who cried for the first time in public.
-The majority of the Montoneros admitted this murder, which prompted Perón to support López Rega's Triple A death squad, arguably a major political mistake.
+The majority of the Montoneros admitted this murder, which prompted Perón to support López Rega's Triple A death squad, was arguably a major political mistake.